buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 ### HasCoordinateOperation
 Indicates conversion between coordinate systems.
 In particular it refers to an _IfcCoordinateOperation_ between this coordinate reference system, and another Geographic coordinate reference system.

+## Formal Propositions

+### NameOrWKT
+Ensures that the coordinate reference system is properly specified by either a reference to an EPSG code in *Name* or a well known text in *HasWellKnownTextRepresentation*.